Finite group actions on Kervaire manifolds: The proof of Theorem C

-\begin{theorem} Let $(S^{2k+1} \times S^{2k+1}, \pi)$ denote a free, PL or smooth, orientation-preserving action of a finite odd order group $\pi$.
-Then \begin{enumerate} \item In the PL case, there exists a free action $(\MK^{4k+2}, \pi)$ and a $\pi$-equivariant map $f'\simeq f$ which is a degree four equivariant homotopy equivalence. \item In the smooth case, the $\pi$-action may be chosen to be smooth on some closed manifold $N\cong_{PL} \MK^{4k+2}$ \end{enumerate} \end{theorem} \begin{proof} We first review the propagation method.
+\item In the smooth case, the $\pi$-action may be chosen to be smooth on some closed manifold $N\cong_{PL} \MK^{4k{+}2}$ \end{enumerate} \end{theorem} \begin{proof} We first review the propagation method.
 Notice that the action of an odd order group induces the identity on homology.
 The first step is to construct the homotopy pull-back diagram (where $q = |\pi|$ denotes the order of $\pi$):